kubevela/kubevela.github.io/versioned_docs/version-v1.5/platform-engineers/addon/addon-yaml.md

 ---
-title: Write application description files with YAML
+title: YAML application description file
 ---

-[Make Your Own Addon] introduces the basic structure of an addon, and illustrate that any Kubernetes operator need to be installed of an addon should be defined in a KubeVela application.
+[Make Your Own Addon] introduces the basic structure of an addon, and illustrate that any Kubernetes operator to be installed of an addon should be defined in a KubeVela application.
 This doc will discuss all the details of writing the application description file with YAML.

 Application description files contain two parts: application template file and resource files (files under the `resources/` folder).